AndreaHobby/CMS-Data/README.md

 ## Results

+The limitatations of this analysis is that it only covers a portion of the population with Medicare.
 These results could help guide planning for toe and foot amputation services.
+Further research should be done to understand the differences between different racial and ethnic groups.

 ### References